v2sCollections/City-of-Dreams/README.md

 ## [READ](https://)

 *   ⛔ It Is important that you

     **READ**

      the following Installation guide to fully understand everything clearly.

+*   ⛔

-*   **⛔ DO NOT**
+    **DO NOT**

      use a pirated game.
 It is against Nexus rules and is illegal and i will not provide any support.

 ## [Updating Collection](https://)[   ](https://)

 *   **⛔**

-    Updating the collection is as easy as clicking the
+    Updating the collection is as easy as clicking the**"Update" **button.
+When prompted to "

-    **"Update"**

-    button.
-When prompted to

-    **"Remove mods from old revision"**
+    **Remove mods from old revision**

-    make sure to click the
+    " make sure to click the"

-    **"Remove All"**
+    **Remove All**

-    button.
+    " button.

+*   ⛔

-*   **⛔ DO NOT**
+    **DO NOT**

      update any of the mods in this collection individually in

-    **Vortex**
+    **Vortex **

     when a mod gets updated we will update the collection.